 Figuring out why a child isn’t eating or growing well is a bit like putting together the pieces of a very complicated puzzle.
 Because there are actually 7 different systems humans use when eating and feeding, we need to begin with an assessment that looks at your child as a whole person and not just their mouth or their gut or their behavior.
 We use a Multidisciplinary/Transdisciplinary Evaluation Team to make sure we are not missing a piece of the puzzle.
 Our Team is made up of a Developmental Pediatrician, a Dietitian, a Pediatric/Behavioral Psychologist, an Occupational Therapist, and a Speech Pathologist.
 We are all committed to helping you and your child identify what is interfering with your child’s eating and how to best improve their growth and interactions with food.

 STEP 2 = during your Intake Phone Call, you and the STAR Institute team member will discuss the type of evaluation that will be best for your child and your family.

 STEP 3 = you will be sent history forms, rights, and release forms to complete prior to your child’s assessment day.

 Feeding Assessment Options at STAR Institute

-1. A Whole Team Feeding Assessment begins with all 5 members of the Team spending two hours with you and your child, watching a meal and working with you both in our gym.
-This time is used to look all the physical and developmental reasons for why your child may not be feeding, eating or growing well.
+1. A Whole Team Feeding Assessment begins with all 5 members of the Team spending two hours with you and your child, watching a meal, and working with you both in our gym.
+This time is used to look at all the physical and developmental reasons for why your child may not be feeding, eating, or growing well.

 The assessment time is then followed by a three-hour Feedback session with just parents and one of our Team Members.
 This is an opportunity to talk about in detail, the Team’s findings and recommendations for treatment and to tailor them to you and your child’s needs.